How The Last Ten Percent Will Make-Or-Break Your Financial Success

 How The Last 10% Multiplies Into Wealth

 In fact, there are two ways this small 10% multiplies into something huge.

-The first way is through the compounding equation as illustrated above, and the other way a small change can create huge results is through the principle that wealth is built at the margin.
+The first way is through the compounding equation as illustrated above, and the other way is through the principle that wealth is built at the margin.